Aliases for NAGPA Gene

 External Ids for NAGPA Gene

 Hydrolases are transported to lysosomes after binding to mannose 6-phosphate receptors in the trans-Golgi network.
 This gene encodes the enzyme that catalyzes the second step in the formation of the mannose 6-phosphate recognition marker on lysosomal hydrolases.
 Commonly known as 'uncovering enzyme' or UCE, this enzyme removes N-acetyl-D-glucosamine (GlcNAc) residues from GlcNAc-alpha-P-mannose moieties and thereby produces the recognition marker.
 The encoded preproprotein is proteolytically processed by furin to generate the mature enzyme, a homotetramer of two disulfide-linked homodimers.
 Mutations in this gene are associated with developmental stuttering in human patients. [provided by RefSeq, Oct 2015]

 GeneCards Summary for NAGPA Gene

 NAGPA (N-Acetylglucosamine-1-Phosphodiester Alpha-N-Acetylglucosaminidase) is a Protein Coding gene.
-Diseases associated with NAGPA include Stuttering and Cicatricial Entropion.
+Diseases associated with NAGPA include Stuttering and Speech Disorder.
 Among its related pathways are Lysosome.
 Gene Ontology (GO) annotations related to this gene include N-acetylglucosamine-1-phosphodiester alpha-N-acetylglucosaminidase activity.
+An important paralog of this gene is TENM3.

 UniProtKB/Swiss-Prot Summary for NAGPA Gene